Berkshire Hathaway's Distorted Quarterly Results

-Rational Reflections is a reader supported publication.
-To support the newsletter and to receive additional content, including twelve business profiles per year, please consider signing up for a paid subscription.
+The Rational Walk is a reader supported publication.
+To support the newsletter and to receive additional exclusive content, please consider signing up for a paid subscription.

 Accounting rules are supposed to help investors better understand a company’s reported results, not to create confusion.
 However, sometimes ill-advised rule changes act to muddy the waters and confuse investors, analysts, and reporters.

 In 2018, the Financial Accounting Standards Board (FASB) rule known as ASU 2016-01 went into effect.
 This rule requires that changes in the value of equity securities during an accounting period must be recognized in net earnings.
 Prior to 2018, only realized gains and losses were recognized in net earnings while unrealized gains and losses were recognized in other comprehensive income.
 This seemingly technical change has had widespread effects on companies that have large equity securities portfolios.

 If the goal of the rule change was to highlight quoted changes in the value of a company’s equity portfolio, it has been a resounding success.
 However, there are at least two serious problems with the rule change.
 First, short-term fluctuations in stock prices serve as a poor measure of underlying changes in the business value of an investment.
 Second, if a company has a large portfolio of equities in addition to operating businesses, changes in the quoted value of the portfolio that are incorporated into net income can obscure the results of the company’s operations.